proycon/flat/docs/administration_guide.rst

 FLAT comes with a simple administrative webinterface that allows to configure user permissions.
-The administrative interface is accessible only by administrators and can be found at ``http://your.flat.url/admin/``.
+The administrative interface is accessible only by administrators, after login, it is accessible from the right-most menu (featuring your username).

-You can configure which users may access which namespaces/directories.

-(TODO: elaborate)
+The initial administrator should have been during installation, additional administrators can be added by ticking the **staff** or **superuser** boxes in the **Users** section.
+Users can be added manually by administrators or they may register themselves from the login screen.
+When a user logs in, a personal namespace directory will automatically be created.

+Additionaly, you can create groups and assign users to groups.
+By default, users may read and write to the group namespaces they are a member of.
+Additionally, is the **groupread**/**groupwrite** permissions are set, from the **Users** section of the administration page, they may read/write in the user namespaces of other members of the group.

+Permissions for user/group namespaces apply to all subdirectories under it as well.

+If you set the ``creategroupnamespaces`` configuration option in ``settings.py``, group namespaces will be created automatically when a user logs in.

 ===============================